zaberoy21/UnivSearch/README.md

 1. GitHub Pages URL: https://zaberoy21.github.io/UnivSearch/
-   (Since the API call in this page uses an http server, github pages, which uses https, blocks it.
+   (Since the API call in this page uses an http server, the github page, which uses https, blocks it.
 I used a CORS link to workaround this, however it only seems to work if the url is copied into a web browser and temporary access is enabled | Link: https://cors-anywhere.herokuapp.com/http://universities.hipolabs.com/search?country=canada).

 2. The API that I chose provides a list of the world's Universities and their respective countries and domains.
 I chose to use this API because it reflects my lifestyle as a college student and provides simple yet practical data that can be utilized to create a resourceful web application.